waleedahmed0710/makeitwave.com/docs/data/docs/products/shared-rst/legalandsafety.rst

 **Cautions:** Injury or equipment damage may occur if any of the cautions are neglected.
 Follow these precautions to prevent potential injury or material damage.

-● Make sure the power supply voltage is correct before using the product.
+- Make sure the power supply voltage is correct before using the product.

-● Do not drop the product or subject it to physical shock.
+- Do not drop the product or subject it to physical shock.

-● If cleaning is necessary, use clean cloth with a bit of ethanol and wipe it gently.
+- If cleaning is necessary, use clean cloth with a bit of ethanol and wipe it gently.
 If the product will not be used for an extended period, please repackage it to protect the sensor from dirt.

-● Do not place the product in extremely hot, cold (the operating temperature shall be-30°C ~+60°C, or -40°C ~ +60°C if the product model has an “H” in its suffix), dusty or damp locations, and do not expose it to high electromagnetic radiation.
+- Do not place the product in extremely hot, cold (the operating temperature shall be-30°C ~+60°C, or -40°C ~ +60°C if the product model has an “H” in its suffix), dusty or damp locations, and do not expose it to high electromagnetic radiation.

-● To avoid heat accumulation, good ventilation is required for operating environment.
+- To avoid heat accumulation, good ventilation is required for operating environment.

-● Keep the product away from liquid while in use.
+- Keep the product away from liquid while in use.

-● While in delivery, the product shall be packed in its original packing, or packing of the same texture.
+- While in delivery, the product shall be packed in its original packing, or packing of the same texture.

-● Improper use or replacement of the battery, if required, may result in hazard of explosion.
+- Improper use or replacement of the battery, if required, may result in hazard of exploSiôn.
 Replace with the same or equivalent type only.
 Dispose of used batteries according to the instructions provided by the battery manufacturer.

-● If the product does not work properly, please contact your dealer or the nearest service center.
+- If the product does not work properly, please contact your dealer or the nearest service center.
 (We shall not assume any responsibility for problems caused by unauthorized repair or maintenance.)